ooni/ooni.org/content/about/glossary.md

 ### DNS hijacking

-DNS hijacking (otherwise known as "DNS poisoning") occurs when, upon looking up the address of a particular domain, the queried DNS resolver is dishonest, intentionally providing you with an incorrect answer.
+DNS hijacking (otherwise known as "DNS poisoning") occurs when, upon looking up the address of a particular domain, the queried DNS resolver is 'dishonest', intentionally returning an incorrect answer.

-As a result, you either receive the IP address of a block page, or you get a response claiming that the host name does not exist.
+As a result, you either receive the IP address of a block page, or you get a response claiming that the domain name does not exist.

 When Internet Service Providers (ISPs) receive government orders to block specific websites, they sometimes adopt this technique.
 In these cases, it may